fairy-stockfish/variant-nnue-pytorch/docs/nnue.md

 So we compute the features for white and black the same, are their weights related?
 They can be, but it's not required.
 Engines differ in handling of this.
 Stockfish uses the same weights for white and black.
 Seer for example uses separate.

 1. Use the same weights for both perspectives.
-This means the the board state needs to somehow be oriented.
+This means that the board state needs to somehow be oriented.
 Otherwise white king on E1 would produce a different subset of features than a black king on E8, and white king on G4 would produce the same subset of features as a black king on G4.
 That's bad.
 The solution is to mirror the position and change the color of the pieces for black's perspective, then the piece placement to feature mapping is logical for both.
 White king on E1 from white's perspective should be the same as a black king on E8 from black's perspective.
 Now you may think that flip is the way to go, but while chess has vertical symmetry, Shogi has rotational symmetry.
 The initial implementation of HalfKP in Stockfish uses rotation to change the perspective, which is arguably incorrect for chess (for example due to castling), but that's a remnant from the past that will hopefully be resolved once a good network using mirror instead of flip will be produced.
 2. Use different weights for different perspectives.
 Is the white king on E1 actually equal to black king on E8?
 What about other pieces?
 Arguably one plays the game differently as black than as white, and it seems it makes sense to use different features for these perspectives.
 This is how some engines do it, and there's nothing wrong with this.
 The only downsides are larger size and slightly longer training time, but other than that it might even be better!
 It also completely removes the discussion about flip or rotate, and lends itself to a simpler, more performant implementation.

 #### HalfKP example and network diagram